nickbrandt/gitlab-ui/src/components/regions/empty_state/empty_state.md

 ### Buttons

-You cannot have a secondary button without a primary.
+You can either have a primary button, a secondary button, or both.
-All buttons require both text a link to render correctly.
+Buttons require both text a link in order for the button to render.